 - Is consistent across all systems using that information

-The Data Conversion Advantage
+Benefits of Data Conversion

-Enterprise data, whether it’s customer behavior, sales records, or any other information, has the potential to increase the business bottom-line.
+Enterprise data, whether it’s customer behavior, sales records, or any other information, has the potential to increase the business bottom line.
 By extracting valuable insights from the data, organizations can take strategic data-driven decisions, improve internal operations, and find new ways to generate revenue.
 However, the challenge is to ensure the usability of all the available data.
 And data conversion helps accomplish that.

 Reduced query execution time: Once converted, data is stored in the destination system in a standardized format.
 This allows for faster data processes, such as data migration, retrieval, manipulation, and alteration.